CVE Catalog

 Summary

-In the Adversarial Robustness Toolbox (ART) up to version 1.20.1, a command-line argument injection vulnerability was found in the Kubeflow component (robustness_evaluation_fgsm_pytorch.py).
-The script uses the unsafe eval() function to parse string values from the --clip_values and --input_shape arguments, allowing an attacker to remotely execute arbitrary Python code.
+The Adversarial Robustness Toolbox (ART) up to version 1.20.1 contains a command-line argument injection vulnerability in its Kubeflow component (robustness_evaluation_fgsm_pytorch.py).
+The script uses the unsafe eval() function to parse string values from --clip_values and --input_shape arguments, allowing an attacker to inject arbitrary Python code.

 Risk Assessment

-An attacker can remotely take over the system running the ART evaluation, leading to full compromise of data confidentiality, integrity, and availability for the organization.
+An attacker can remotely execute arbitrary code on the system running the ART evaluation, leading to full system compromise, data theft, or lateral movement within the network.

 Recommendation

-Immediately update the ART library to a version newer than 1.20.1; in the meantime, avoid passing untrusted data to the --clip_values and --input_shape arguments and replace eval() with a safer parser.
+Immediately update ART to a version newer than 1.20.1; in the meantime, avoid passing untrusted data to --clip_values and --input_shape arguments and consider using safer parsing methods instead of eval().

 Original NVD description (English source)